Alexander Francis Molamure: Family

 Molamure married Adeline Meedeniya in 1912, who became the first female member of the State Council in 1931.
-She was the daughter of J. H. Meedeniya Adigar, member of the Legislative Council.
-His brother-in-law was press baron D. R. Wijewardena.
+She was the daughter of J. H. Meedeniya Adigar, member of the Legislative Council and Corneliya Senanayake who was the nephew of Lambertus Obeyesekere, Maha Mudaliyar.
+His brother-in-law was press baron D. R. Wijewardena and thereby his grand nephew Ranil Wickremesinghe would later become the President of Sri Lanka.

 Their only daughter, Seetha Molamure, became a member of the Senate of Ceylon.
-She married L. J. Seneviratne a civil servant who became the Secretary of the Treasury.
+She married L. J. Seneviratne, a civil servant who became the Secretary of the Treasury.

 Death

 Molamure suffered a stroke while presiding over parliament at the speaker's seat and was taken to the General Hospital in an unconscious state.
-He died in hospital a day later on 25 January 1951.
+He died in hospital a day later, on 25 January 1951.